destructivecreator/ciunit-framework/README.md

 #### Customization

-CIUnit allows you to configure the location of resources and tests.
+CIUnit allows you to change location for resources and tests.
 The CIUnit config file is located under ```ciunit/config/config.php```
 Default configuration is as follows
 ```php
 $config['tests_path'] = APPPATH .'tests/';